 Social Security.
-The Social Security program offers disability payments after you've been disabled for five months.
+The Social Security program offers disability payments after you've been disabled for 5 months.

 Benefits are based on money that was withheld from your earnings and paid to Social Security by your employer.
 If you haven't worked or paid into the Social Security fund, you will not be eligible for benefits.
 In that case, you may qualify for Social Security supplemental insurance.

 Medicare.
-If you've been disabled for more than two years, you qualify for Medicare coverage even if you haven't reached retirement age.
+If you've been disabled for more than 2 years, you qualify for Medicare coverage even if you haven't reached retirement age.

 Medicare coverage is particularly useful if your disability involves ongoing medical care.

 Turn to a Professional for Help

 Most people submit their initial claims for disability assistance on their own, says Nancy G. Shor, executive director of the National Organization of Social Security Claimants' Representatives.
 "But if you are denied coverage, you may want to think about talking to an attorney or an independent claims representative."